- Academic Advising

 What is a time ticket?

-The day and time listed in the email each you receive is called your time ticket.
-This represents the first day and time you may register for classes in your division.
-For example, on November 1, the first group of upper level part-time students will register for evening classes only.
-You can always register for classes after your time ticket “opens” but you lose your priority for classes if you don’t register as close to that time as possible.
+By now, you should have received an email with your summer semester registration day and time.
+This is your time ticket and it represents the first day and time you may register for classes in your division.
+For example, on April 1, the first group of upper level part-time students will register for evening classes only.
+You can register for classes after your time ticket “opens” until it closes that day, but you lose your priority for classes if you don’t register as close to that time as possible.

-• First year students will not receive time tickets emails.
-My office will register all first year students for their next semester classes.
+• My office will register all first year evening students for Constitutional Law and Property for Fall semester 2014.
 We’ll notify anyone if you have a hold so be on the look-out for those emails.

 • MSLA students will not receive time tickets.
 They will receive information from Hope Kentnor regarding their registration timeframe.